 Renowned as a World Heritage Site by UNESCO, Mana Pools is one of the world’s wildest and best preserved natural ecological areas.
 With its high concentration of dry-season mammals, Mana Pools include elephant, lion, leopards, buffalo, over 350 bird species and aquatic wildlife.
 The name “Mana” comes from the word “four” in the local Shona language and refers to the four large pools formed by the meandering Zambezi River.

 Due to its variety of landscape, Mana Pools offers a wide range of fun activities.
-Go fishing on the mighty Zambezi River and experience the joy of hooking large fish for the pot, or challenge yourself on a canoe trip.
+Go fishing on the mighty Zambezi River and experience the joy of hooking large fish for the pot, or challenge yourself on a canoe trip – Highlights of Zimbabwe.
 For people seeking a unique game viewing experience, hiking and walking safaris provide an unforgettable opportunity to experience wildlife.

 Visiting the grave of Cecil John Rhodes is highly recommended, especially at sunrise; the calmness overwhelms you, the views are amazing and the grave site is spectacular.